julian-west/python_portfolio_tracker/README.md

 - compatible for US, EU, JP and GB listed stocks
 - quickly conduct an in-depth analysis of your overall portfolio performance or individual stocks using inbuilt functions (e.g. mean-variance, correlations, max drawdown, position weightings, profit contributions etc.) or use the base raw data for your own further analysis

-## Problems this repo aims to solves
+## Problems this library aims to solves

 Online brokerage accounts only provide high level 'one-size-fits-all' metrics on your portfolio performance and (generally) do not give you access to the underlying raw data.